xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 # IAM roles for AWS

-The default configuration for external object storage in the charts is to use access and secret keys.
+The default configuration for external object storage in the charts uses access and secret keys.
 It is also possible to use IAM roles in combination with [`kube2iam`](https://github.com/jtblin/kube2iam), [`kiam`](https://github.com/uswitch/kiam), or [IRSA](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).